 It is specifically designed to transfer the risk of loss away from the insured person and to the insurance company.
 To the extent that it makes economic sense to cover a particular risk and insurance is available, insurance always should be the primary risk management method and asset protection should play only a secondary role.

 It’s important to ensure you have adequate insurance.
 Too little of it poses a serious financial risk.
 At the very least, you will consider having ample funds to cover your net worth.

 Other asset protection considerations include the avoidance of integrating assets, reviewing joint accounts, and formalizing business relationships.
 The gray areas are dangerous when it comes to business projects and partnerships.
 Make sure your interests are protected by creating an LLC or corporation.
 Remember, being a sole proprietor means that you are the sole entity that another party could sue.

 There are other options as well that you can consider.
-For more information and assistance schedule your free consultation in our offices in Maryland or Virginia, or in your house or online.
+For more information and assistance schedule your free consultation in our offices in Maryland or Virginia, in your house, or online.
 We are also available to meet on weekends and after working hours.
-You may schedule your consultation by calling us at Toll Free 855-559-4557 or by emailing us at email@example.com.
+You may schedule your consultation by calling us Toll-Free at 855-559-4557 or by emailing us at firstname.lastname@example.org.